Epyon

 Epyon is a Dutch company that produces fast-chargers for electric vehicles.

-Epyon opened Europe’s first commercial fast-charging station in May 2010 in the Netherlands.
+Epyon opened Europe's first commercial fast-charging station in May 2010 in the Netherlands.
 The system can deliver 50 kilowatts of power to charge a nine-person taxi van in 30 minutes.

-Epyon’s system offers the ability to charge multiple vehicles at the same time, remote configuration, and an Internet-based system that lets Dutch utility Essent bill customers for use.
+Epyon's system offers the ability to charge multiple vehicles at the same time, remote configuration, and an Internet-based system that lets Dutch utility Essent bill customers for use.
 The Netherlands-based station will be used to charge two nine-person taxi van EVs from local taxi company Kijlstra.

 Epyon's charge stations are compliant with the CHAdeMO standard, which is used by the Nissan Leaf and the Mitsubishi i MiEV.
 Epyon's charging station can provide an 80 percent charge for the Leaf's 24-kWh battery pack in about 30 minutes.

-Recently this company was bought by ABB.
+Epyon was bought by ABB in 2011.

 History

 Epyon started in 2006 based on advances of nanotechnology in batteries.
 The first product of Epyon was a 1-minute telephone charger called the FlashPack.
 The FlashPack had an internal battery or super capacitor that could be charged in under a minute.
-Epyon abandoned the telephone market to serve the Electric Vehicle market before the FlashPack reached the stores.
+Epyon abandoned the telephone market to serve the electric vehicle market before the FlashPack reached the stores.

+Epyon's chargers are remotely managed by its power routing network, which computes the local power grid, billing, and battery life management.

-In October 2010 Epyon showed an AC/DC combined charging post together with Nissan at the Paris Motor Show.
+In October 2010, Epyon showed an AC/DC combined charging post together with Nissan at the Paris Motor Show.

 In November 2010 Lite-On announced it invested into Epyon.
 Epyon raised 7 Million Euros in this investment round.

-On June 30, 2011 ABB has acquired Epyon.
+On June 30, 2011, ABB acquired Epyon.

-On May 20, 2014 Epyon was recognized as the Cleantech startup of the Decade.
+On May 20, 2014, Epyon technology was recognized as the Cleantech Startup of the Decade, with the award going to buyer ABB.